The Latest FATF Targeted Update Explained for VASPs

 Due to the inconsistencies in the implementation of the Travel Rule across jurisdictions, VASPs have been facing the sunrise issue.
 The sunrise issue poses various challenges to VASPs interacting with foreign counterparties who have different Travel Rule requirements.

-These differences include de minimis thresholds, transactions with unhosted wallets, and data privacy requirements.
+These differences include de minimis thresholds, transactions with unhosted wallets (self-hosted wallets), and data privacy requirements.

 To counteract this issue, many jurisdictions have provided guidelines for domestic VASPs interacting with foreign unlicensed or unregistered VASPs on how to transact when confronted with the sunrise issue.